 The facade can be read in three parts: the ground floor facade, the main and upper floors, and the roof structure, where the attic is located and supports the roof garden.

 The facade was covered with stones forming wavy arches, which were then retouched by the stonecutters until the desired shape by Gaudí was achieved.

 With undulating shapes evoking sea waves, this facade introduces you to this eccentric world.
 You will feel you are dreaming once you enter here!

-Inside the building, you will find a colourful courtyard.
+Inside the building, you will find a colorful courtyard.
 The walls are full of vibrant paintings inspired by flowers and nature.